Phil Osborn, February 27th, 2008. On Morals:

 In order to create a successful building, one that meets the client’s needs and does so efficiently and with a kind of beauty reflecting its purity of purpose, our architect cannot just perform like some artificial intelligence in a computer, following a set of rules.
 He has to invest something of who he is in order to spot the opportunities to improve upon what the rules dictate.
 In perceiving the building, then, he perceives in the concrete (literally) the proof of his integrity, rationality, productivity, perhaps creativity and a host of other virtues.

 However, this is not itself a pure perception.
 There are a myriad of inferences that join the actual perception to the conceptual and emotional structures and systems in the architect’s mind.
-Thus, the inferences about his character involve the conceptual level of consciousness, and miss the mark of real perceptual reaffirmation, which only exists when the nature of the perception itself validates the concept.
+Thus, the inferences about his character still require the conceptual level of consciousness, and miss the mark of real perceptual reaffirmation, which only exists when the nature of the perception itself validates the concept.

 Why is this important?
 Because the closer we get to the perceptual level of awareness, the fewer the chances of error.
 This explains why we enjoy art – whether paintings, movies, novels, poetry, etc. All true art makes us aware on a deeper – closer to perceptual – level of what is essential.
 In real life, there is an enormous problem of noise – random data that blocks us from directly seeing essential truths, plus all the deliberate distortions introduced by sociopaths and their institutions.
-Art is a recreation of some important aspect of reality - a recreation that eliminates the noise and the falsity and boosts the true signal, bringing the abstract to the level of a perceptual concrete, as well as serving as a mental/emotional reference point for our feelings and thoughts.
+Real art is a recreation of some important aspect of reality - a recreation that eliminates the noise and the falsity and boosts the true signal, bringing the abstract to the level of a perceptual concrete, as well as serving as a mental/emotional reference point for our feelings and thoughts.